karpathy/nanoGPT/README.md

 ## finetuning

 For model benchmarking `bench.py` might be useful.
 It's identical what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.

+# efficiency notes

+Code by default now uses [PyTorch 2.0](https://pytorch.org/get-started/pytorch-2.0/).
+At the time of writing (Dec 29, 2022) this makes `torch.compile()` available in the nightly release.
+The improvement from the one line of code is noticeable, e.g. cutting down iteration time from ~250ms / iter to 135ms / iter.
+Nice work PyTorch team!

 ## todos